spasa/date-format/README.md

 # date-format
 In lack of formatting ability of Javascript Date object, this was developed to allow formatting of dates in JavaScript similar to Java's SimpleDateFormat.

-The following pattern letters are defined
+The following pattern letters are defined:

 <table>
   <thead>